Stevenic/botbuilder-toybox/packages/botbuilder-toybox-controls/README.md

 # botbuilder-toybox-extensions
-A useful collection of extensions for the JavaScript version of [Bot Builder v4](https://github.com/Microsoft/botbuilder-js).
+A collection of controls for the JavaScript version of [Bot Builder v4](https://github.com/Microsoft/botbuilder-js).
 This is part of a broader set of [botbuilder-toybox](https://github.com/Stevenic/botbuilder-toybox) packages designed to enhance the bot building experience.

 - [Installing](#installing)
 - [Conceptual Docs](https://github.com/Stevenic/botbuilder-toybox/blob/master/docs/README.md)